mymonero/mymonero-app-js/docs/TECHNOLOGY.md

 In order to avoid rewriting the same app (and its UI) across Mac, Windows, and Linux, we opted to use Electron.
 Electron is basically a Node.JS runtime, plus libraries to expose native system services, plus Chrome browser windows for custom UI.

-While providing many upside, this had the obvious downside that we had to build all of our UI components from scratch – or at least out of existing web components.
+While providing many upsides, this had the obvious downside that we had to build all of our UI components from scratch – or at least out of existing web components.
 Electron also meant building the app in Javascript.

 React and React Native were considered in depth, and are discussed below.